Kikai Sentai Zenkaiger

-Kikai Sentai Zenkaiger (機界戦隊ゼンカイジャー, Kikai Sentai Zenkaijā) is a Japanese tokusatsu television drama, the 45th entry in Toei's long-running Super Sentai series, and the second produced in the Reiwa era.
+Kikai Sentai Zenkaiger (機界戦隊ゼンカイジャー, Kikai Sentai Zenkaijā) is a Japanese tokusatsu television series, the 45th entry in Toei's long-running Super Sentai series, and the second produced in the Reiwa era.
 Additionally, it commemorates the 45th anniversary of the Super Sentai franchise and is the second special anniversary series following Kaizoku Sentai Gokaiger.

 The show succeeded Mashin Sentai Kiramager, joining Kamen Rider Saber, and later, Kamen Rider Revice in the Super Hero Time line-up on TV Asahi on March 7, 2021.
 The show's name comes from the titular team's catchphrase, "Zenryoku Zenkai" (全力全開).
 A direct sequel, titled Avataro Sentai Donbrothers, aired following the finale.

-Zenkaiger also aired in South Korea as Power Rangers Zenkaiger.

 Plot

 One month ago, a strange phenomenon suddenly fused the human world with the parallel world of Kikaitopia, who had previously conquered and sealed off various universes, including those of the previous 44 Super Sentai.
 Despite this, humans and Kikainoids quickly get along and live peacefully together.

 In the present, however, their lives are threatened by Kikaitopia's evil rulers, the Tozitend Dynasty, who seek to conquer all parallel worlds.
 To face this new threat, a brave and energetic young man named Kaito Goshikida inherits the powers of all previous Super Sentai.
 Transforming into Zenkaizer, he joins forces with the Kikainoids Juran, Gaon, Magine, and Vroon to save the multiverse from Tozitend and find Kaito's missing parents as the Zenkaigers.
 The conflict later intensifies with the arrival of the World Pirates.
 Led by Zocks Goldtsuiker, who can transform into Twokaizer, the World Pirates oppose Tozitend in pursuit of their own objectives and occasionally ally with the Zenkaigers for the sake of it.